caiorss/Functional-Programming/haskell/Functional_Programming_Concepts.md

 ### Function Composition

+Function composition promotes shorter code, code reuse and higher modularity by creating new functions from previous defined ones.
+They also allow optimization of functional code when there is many maps.
+Only pure functions can be composed, function composition works like math functions, the output of one function is the input of another function.
+Haskell, ML, Ocaml and F# has features that makes easier to use function composition, like a lightweight syntax, currying, partially applied functions, static typing and composition operators that are built in to the language.
 In Haskell the operator (.) dot is used for composing functions.
-Pure functions can be composed like math functions.

 See also: [Function composition (computer science)](http://en.wikipedia.org/wiki/Function_composition_%28computer_science%29)

+#### Function Composition In Haskell

 ```
 (.) :: (b -> c) -> (a -> b) -> a -> c